wdlindmeier/AppLauncher/README.md

           	launch-url:
           	A URL to your content.
 Will be opened in Chrome (full screen).

+          	launch-video:
+          	An absolute path to a video that can be played by QuickTime.

           	launch-command:
           	A command-line script to execute (e.g. AppleScript).